Sustainable energy: Renewable energy sources

 Renewable energy sources are essential to sustainable energy, as they generally strengthen energy security and emit far fewer greenhouse gases than fossil fuels.
 Renewable energy projects sometimes raise significant sustainability concerns, such as risks to biodiversity when areas of high ecological value are converted to bioenergy production or wind or solar farms.

 Hydropower is the largest source of renewable electricity while solar and wind energy are growing rapidly.
 Photovoltaic solar and onshore wind are the cheapest forms of new power generation capacity in most countries.
 For more than half of the 770 million people who currently lack access to electricity, decentralised renewable energy such as solar-powered mini-grids is likely the cheapest method of providing it by 2030.
 United Nations targets for 2030 include substantially increasing the proportion of renewable energy in the world's energy supply.

-According to the International Energy Agency, renewable energy sources like wind and solar power are now a commonplace source of electricity, making up 70% of all new investments made in the world's power generation.
-The Agency expects renewables to become the primary energy source for electricity generation globally in the next three years, overtaking coal.
+According to the International Energy Agency (IEA), renewable energy sources like wind and solar power are now a commonplace source of electricity, making up 70% of all new investments made in the world's power generation.
+The IEA's World Energy Investment 2025 said that spending on low-emissions power generation almost doubled over the preceding five years, led by solar photovoltaics, and that capital investment in the energy sector would rise to $3.3 trillion in 2025 despite geopolitical tensions and economic uncertainty.